 - B.S., Massachusetts Institute of Technology, 1986

-I’m presently very interested in implementation of solar panels to DC loads in “smart” DC homes.
+Our research team develops radically inexpensive DDS (Direct DC Solar): using DC electricity directly from solar panels.
 Simple “Moore’s Law” extrapolation of the well-established price decrease of both photovoltaic (PV) panels and integrated circuits will render these technologies essentially free.
 Already the cost of PV panels is a small portion of the cost related to PV deployment.
 How will free solar electricity and processors affect the way we use energy?
 I anticipate emergence of off grid direct DC power use, especially in but not limited to where there is no reliable grid electricity.
 Additionally, energy production, distribution, and use will become more diversified with hybrid grid/off-grid electricity systems that make use of solar electricity when the sun shines.
-We are developing the related hardware, patent pending.
-In our quest to explore how free PV will change our lives, we have received about 2 kW of solar panels as part of a donation to Cal Poly from SunPower and A. M. Sun Solar is installing them as part of a collaborative effort.
-I am working with research students to consider implementations at my home, on campus, At the SLO MakerSpace (where I am a board member), and at the Student Experimental Farm (where I am the projects facilitator).
+I am working with research students to consider implementations at , on campus, At the (where I am a board member), and at the (where I am the projects facilitator).

 One particular interest is cooking in developing countries.
 Presently the traditional “3 stone fires” consume resources, tax families’ time and financial resources, produce CO2 and emit other pollutants.
-Our provisionally patented Photovoltaic Electric Cooking technologies may be important in poor communities by displacing biomass fires and the associated deforestation and indoor air pollution responsible for an estimated 4 million deaths annually - more than malaria and AIDS combined.
-The technology is briefly described in this video from a conference of Solar Cookers International and our research group is further developing the technology while groups of students from appropriate technology classes are exploring opportunities to collaboratively introduce these technologies at the grass roots level with AidAfrica in Uganda, as well as in Rwanda and Ghana.
+Our Photovoltaic Electric Cooking technologies may be important in poor communities by displacing biomass fires and the associated deforestation and indoor air pollution responsible for an estimated 4 million deaths annually - more than malaria and AIDS combined.
+The technology is briefly described in this and .
+Our research group and students from are exploring opportunities to collaboratively introduce these technologies along with domestic lighting and cell phone charging systems at the grass roots level with in Uganda, and In Malawi.